+If a client can't be created, Spring Boot attempts to configure an embedded server.
 If you define a com.hazelcast.config.Config bean, Spring Boot uses that.
 If your configuration defines an instance name, Spring Boot tries to locate an existing instance rather than creating a new one.